emqx/emqx-docs/en_US/getting-started/cluster.md

 | k8s    | Autocluster of Kubernetes service |

 ### Introduction to cluster management  through manual method
-Suppose you are going to deploy an EMQ X cluster on two servers of s1.emqx.io, s2.emqx.io:
+Suppose you are going to deploy an EMQX cluster on two servers of s1.emqx.io, s2.emqx.io:

 |                Node name                | Hostname (FQDN) |   IP address   |
 | ------------------------------------ | ------------- | ------------ |